Baby Yoda Headband Craft [Free Template]

 If you’re looking for even more Baby Yoda fun, check out some of our other popular crafts featuring the little green guy:

-- Toilet Paper Roll Baby Yoda – Grab all those old tp rolls you’ve been saving (or buy new, fresh ones here) and make this adorable Yoda craft!
+Toilet Paper Roll Baby Yoda – Grab all those old tp rolls you’ve been saving (or buy new, fresh ones here) and make this adorable Yoda craft!
+Your kids will have so much fun making Grogu out of a simple cardboard roll.

-- Baby Yoda Paper Bag Puppet– Turn a brown paper bag into a fun toy with this Yoda puppet craft.
+Baby Yoda Paper Bag Puppet – Turn a brown paper bag into a fun toy with this Yoda puppet craft.
+It’s an easy craft for kids of all ages and will keep them entertained for hours.
+Use any colored paper your kids want to make Yoda in different colors!

 Share With Us